 What to Pack for Paris

 COMFORTABLE SHOES.
 You will likely (hopefully) be doing a lot of walking so this is very important!
 My very favorite are M. Gemi’s white leather sneakers.
 I literally never travel anywhere without them.
-Click here to see latest prices and use code “CHRISTIE40” for $40 off your first pair.
+Click here to see latest prices.

 LIGHTWEIGHT TRAVEL CARDIGAN.
 Barefoot Dreams’ circle cardigan is honestly one of the best travel-related purchase I have made.
 So warm and absolutely necessary, I’ve brought mine on every single trip since purchasing it.
 Also great for transit days and hotel lounging!
 Click here to see the latest prices.

 CONVERTER ADAPTER.
 This one is universal and works no matter where you’re going so it’s a must.
 When going to the EU I also bring along this very inexpensive 6 pack so that I have extras.
 So much to charge these days!
 Need other recommendations?
 Click here to see 20 Must Have Travel Products from Amazon Prime.

 STYLISH CAMERA BAG… if you are bringing a camera!
 You can’t go to Paris with anything that isn’t chic ;) Since pickpocketing is a thing in Paris I bring GATTA’s Christie camera backpack (named after me) because it’s hands free, has a zipper AND a buttoned flap, and fully protects my camera yet is so cute no one will ever know it’s a camera bag.
 Click here to see the latest prices.

 SKINCARE.
 If you follow me on Instagram then you know I am a skincare fanatic.
 While I have an incredibly lengthly process while at home in SF, I try to keep it a little more low-key on the road.
 Click here to see more detailed skincare info or below for the items I believe are most essential for travel: